MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Account migration is incorrect

 If old user accounts can't connect to the server but newly created accounts can, account migration might not be correct.
-This issue is related to Active Directory.
+This issue is related to AD.
 For more information, see [Transfer logins and passwords between instances of SQL Server](../security/transfer-logins-passwords-between-instances.md).

 ### Login is from an untrusted domain